psu-rdmap/unet-compare/configs/README.md

 # Example Configs Files
 Below is an example configs file used to train the baseline U-Net model.
-It only updates the parameters that differ from the default values.
+It only includes parameters that differ from their default values.

 ```JSON
 {